GraphQL-python-archive/old-graphene-python.org/pages/blog/graphene-production-ready.md

 But, what are the main changes of this **[new shiny version](https://github.com/graphql-python/graphene/)**?

-## All Integrations in different Repos
+## All Integrations In Different Repos

 Now all the integrations are separated from the core Graphene codebase.

-By isolating each Graphene integration into its own repo, now we are able to iterate in each separately, apart of handling better the permission roles for maintainers and contributors. **We are really excited about this!**
+By isolating each Graphene integration into its own repo, we are now able to iterate in each separately, apart from handling the permission roles better for maintainers and contributors. **We are really excited about this!**

   - [Graphene-Django](https://github.com/graphql-python/graphene-django/)